fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 ## A bit of context

-When I was a kid, I wrote a few very slow Mandelbrot programs on various machines, along with some sluggish versions of the Game of Life.
+When I was a kid, I wrote a few very slow low-res AppleSoft BASIC Mandelbrot programs on the school's Apple II, along with some sluggish versions of the Game of Life.
 I knew that some people learned assembly just to speed these up, and I always wanted to do the same, but at the time, it felt like an incredibly difficult task.
-Now, more than 40 years later, it makes me wonder: is my older self better than my younger self?
-Implementing this felt like a rite of passage.

-So, when my friend SiliconInsider mentioned he needed a demo for his Apple I ROM, it was the opportunity I had been waiting for my whole life.
-I had to do it—I had to write a Mandelbrot in 6502 assembly for the Apple I, which is my favorite computer!
+So, when more than 40 years later my friend SiliconInsider mentioned he needed a demo for his Apple I ROM, it was the opportunity I had been waiting for my whole life.
+I had to do it — I had to write a Mandelbrot in 6502 assembly for the Apple I!

+{% blogimage "img/ptsd.jpg", "You never know when you'll get a JSR from the past" %}

+Implementing this felt like a necessary rite of passage: is my older self better than my younger self?
+Can I increase my self-worth with the help of all available modern resources to make a point nobody cares for?
+Let's find out!

-With a budget of around 2K bytes of code to fit in the ROM and access to 8KB of memory, it was time to get started!
+With a budget of around 2K bytes of code to fit in the ROM and access to 8KB of memory, it was time to get started on getting Mandelbrot on my favorite computer.

 ## A bit on the Apple1